"Obtain and Maintain" Insurance Requirements

 Failure to “obtain and maintain” flood insurance results in ineligibility for future disaster assistance for flood-damaged items.[3]

-§ 582 OF THE NATIONAL FLOOD INSURANCE
+THE NOTICE REQUIREMENT UNDER§ 582 OF THE NATIONAL FLOOD INSURANCEREFORM ACT OF 1994[4]

 Notification to Subsequent Owners Required.
 There is a duty to notify the next owner of the “obtain and maintain” requirement in writing on or before the date the property is transferred.
 The notification requirement applies to personal, commercial, or residential property.
 The notification should appear in the document transferring ownership, such as the Act of Sale, as well as the Purchase Agreement.
 A sample of an addendum to the "Louisiana Agreement to Buy and Sell" is attached.